+When the studious Inmate saw us, he looked up eagerly, and said: "Will you doing so."
 "The inmates are quite happy here," the Superintendent went on, as we entered the spacious dormitory.
-They treat each other affably as a general thing, and if a political discussion becomes at all heated, as once in themselves, have demonstrated that small a while happens, that small garden hose trees are the ones to buy. yonder is equal to the emergency.
-Of course we are obliged to keep a careful his teeth and his hair and his hearing and watch on kleptomaniae inmates like Colfax, counterfeit \$1,000 notes now in circulation his wits, but he can still hold a pen, and he Patterson, Belknap, and others.
-They are can be detected by their "greasy feel."

-apt to appropriate little articles belonging to the institution or to each other.
+They treat each other affably as a general thing, and if a political discussion becomes at all heated, as once in a while happens, that small garden hose yonder is equal to the emergency.
+Of course we are obliged to keep a careful Editors breathe easier now.
+The new watch on kleptomaniac inmetes like Colfax, counterfeit \$1,000 notes now in circulation writes franks from morning till night, stop- apt to appropriate little articles belonging the institution of to each other.
 Secon Robeson was caught a day or two ago ransacking Hamilton Fish's trunk, and although the ex-Secretary stoutly denied any evil intention, a cake of Spanish scented soap belonging to Fish was found in his pocket.
 Robeson is now locked up down stairs, and Parson Newman, our chaplain, exhorts him twice a day."
 "What do you do with turbulent sub-